ysaikai/ysaikai.github.io/index.md

 &nbsp; —Helen Keller
 </div>

 Hello, World!
-I am Yuji Saikai from Australia.
+I am Yuji Saikai.
 My active research areas are Bayesian nonparametrics, reinforcement learning, and their applications to agricultural systems.

+I am currently a digital/motorcycle nomad, both exploring different parts of Australia and preparing for a new local food initiative.
+The initiative’s vision is a community of pick-your-own farms managed by AI-assisted gardeners.
+I am developing an iOS app that bakes in learning algorithms for gardening assistance.

 - [About Me](./about/)
 - [Teaching](./teaching/)